SanHalacoglu/GameOn/documentation/M4_Requirements_and_Design.md

             - **Description**: When a user clicks on an existing group from the “My Groups” banner, they are taken to the existing group page.
             - **Primary actor(s)**: User
             - **Main success scenario**:
+                1. User clicks on an existing group from the "My Groups" section.
+                2. System retrieves group details from the database.
-                1. Actor presses on an existing group and navigates successfully to "Existing Group" screen.
+                3. System navigates the user to the "Existing Group" screen.
             - **Failure scenario(s)**:
                 - 1a.
 Group not found in database, user is not routed to existing group page.